 In summary, the MPQUIC-LL steering functionality:

 a.
-Supports a multipath, unreliable and secure tunneling service between the UE and UPF.
+Supports a multipath, unreliable and secure tunnelling service between the UE and UPF.

 b.
 Does not support retransmission of lost QUIC datagram frames but supports loss detection, according to draft-ietf-quic-datagram [6].